 The Value of an Auto Injury Claim

 While insurance companies have created models to justify claim amounts, every case must be considered independently.
+Bad faith lawsuits are sometimes necessary to recover rightful claims.
 The true case value really depends on the human loss (i.e., loss of enjoyment of life, past and future pain and suffering, loss of dignity, loss of time etc.).

 The basic formula to value a personal injury case is as follows: